kupec/servers_threads_lab/servers/README.md

 # C

 ## single
 one process/thread with listen/accept.
-Throttling in pre-accepting queue
+Throttling in pre-accepting queue.
+Very bad performance

 ## proc\_spawn
 many workers (processes), each accepting connections.
-Good performance but we need more workers due to blocking api.
+Good performance but we need many workers (1000) due to blocking api.
 Throttling in memory/process count when many workers.
 Throttling in pre-accepting queue when few workers.

 # NodeJS